Amon3m/Food-Planner/README.md

 ## Architecture

 The DishDash Android app follows the MVP (Model-View-Presenter) pattern for organizing its components and implements the repository pattern for data management.
-It also utilizes the Navigation component from the Android Jetpack library for navigation between different screens and fragments.
+It also utilizes the Navigation component from the Android Jetpack library for navigation between different screens and fragments also utilizes Retrofit for handling network requests and API communication.

 ## Screenshots